Adansonia: Fruit

 The white pith in the fruit of the Australian baobab (A. gregorii) tastes like sherbet.
 It has an acidic, tart, citrus flavor.
 It is a good source of vitamin C, potassium, carbohydrates, and phosphorus.
-The dried fruit powder of A. digitata, baobab powder, contains about 11% water, 80% carbohydrates (50% fiber), and modest levels of various nutrients, including riboflavin, calcium, magnesium, potassium, iron, and phytosterols, with low levels of protein and fats.
+The dried fruit powder of A. digitata, baobab powder, contains about 11% water, 80% carbohydrates (50% fibre), and modest levels of various nutrients, including riboflavin, calcium, magnesium, potassium, iron, and phytosterols, with low levels of protein and fats.
 Vitamin C content, described as variable in different samples, was in a range of 74 to 163 mg per 100 g of dried powder.
-In 2008, baobab dried fruit pulp was authorized in the EU as a safe food ingredient, and later in the year was granted GRAS (generally recognized as safe) status in the United States.
+In 2008, baobab dried fruit pulp was authorised in the EU as a safe food ingredient, and later in the year was granted GRAS (generally recognized as safe) status in the United States.

 In Angola, the dry fruit of A. digitata is usually boiled, and the broth is used for juices or as the base for a type of ice cream known as gelado de múcua.
 In Zimbabwe, the fruit of A. digitata is eaten fresh or the crushed crumbly pulp is stirred into porridge and drinks.
 In Tanzania, the dry pulp of A. digitata is added to sugarcane to aid fermentation in brewing (beermaking).